peachey2k2/etanks/README.md

 > [!NOTE]
 > 1) Keep in mind that you'll need an advanced computer for coloring to work.
-> 2) On a pocket computer, most most of the text will not fit into the screen, so prefer using the regular computers.
+> 2) On a pocket computer, most of the text will not fit into the screen, so prefer using the regular computers.

 https://github.com/peachey2k2/etanks/assets/100072467/345c424b-e2dc-409a-b7d7-461a4e844963